min2ha/ukwa-site/content/target/65813/index.en.md

   "subject": null
 }

-# Caribbean Labour Solidarity (CLS): We All Have A Right To Be Here

 A public event organised by the Caribbean Labour Solidarity (CLS) on the Windrush scandal and the hostile environment created by the Home Office.